Pre-release Harn is pre-1.0 — the language, standard library, and CLI may change between releases. See the release notes

 )

-let callers: list<LibrarianCallSite> = code_librarian_who_calls("fetchUser")
+const callers: list<LibrarianCallSite> = code_librarian_who_calls(harness.code_index, "fetchUser")

-__io_println("fetchUser has " + to_string(len(callers)) + " call sites:")
+harness.stdio.println("fetchUser has " + to_string(len(callers)) + " call sites:")

 for c in callers {

-__io_println(" " + c.path)
+harness.stdio.println(" " + c.path)

 }